gracelang/language/languageSpec/spec.md

 RULE ImplicitRequest
 ```

-## Assignment Requests
+## Assignments and Assignment Requests

-An assignment request is a variable followed by `:=`, or a request
+An assignment is a variable followed by `:=` ; an assignment request is a request
 of a method whose name ends with `:=`.
 In both cases the `:=` is
 followed by a single argument, which need not be surrounded by
 parentheses.
 Spaces are optional before and after the
 `:=`.

+An assignment binds the variable to the value of the argument, and returns `done`.
+An assignment method executes the method body;
-By convention, assignment methods return `done`.
+by convention, assignment methods also return `done`;

 **Examples**